CSIPlab/DISCO/README.md

 </center>

 ## [**Shift Varying Systems**](shift_varying)
-Beyond solver sparse recovery problems, we further explore efficient modeling approaches for shift-varying systems using our framework.
-We focus on imaging applications such as shift-varying blur and atmospheric turbulence.
-These systems are typically large and computationally expensive to represent directly.
-Our objective is to discover novel and efficient factorizations starting from minimal assumptions.
+Sparse recovery algorithms rely on a well-defined forward model of the problem.
+However, many practical imaging applications, such as shift-varying blur and atmospheric turbulence, involve shift-varying systems that are computationally expensive to model directly.
+Storing the full forward operator in these cases is often infeasible.
+The goal of this experiment is to explore and learn efficient modeling approaches for these systems.

 <center>
 <img src="images/fig-shift-varing.png" alt= shift-varing width="400">